Scalable solution to crossed random effects model with random slopes: Results

-Similar to the first model, we also display the naivete and inefficiency of $\ols$ with respect to the random effects model \ref{eq:Model_2} discussed above.
-The values of naivete range from 3.80 to 740.93.
-The largest and second-largest ratios are for material indicators corresponding to ‘Modal’ and ‘Tencel’ using this random effects model too.
-We also identified the linear combination of $\hat{\beta}_{\ols}$ for which OLS is most naive.
-We maximize the ratio $ x^{\tran} \wh\cov_{\gls,1}(\hat\beta_{\ols})x/x^{\tran} \wh\cov_{\ols}(\hat{\beta}_{\ols})x$ over $x \ne 0$ similar as above.
-The resulting maximal ratio is the largest eigenvalue of $\wh\cov_{\ols}(\hat\beta_{\ols})^{-1}\wh\cov_{\gls,1}(\hat\beta_{\ols})$ and it is about 805.59.
-The figure~$\ref{fig:naivety_inefficiency}$ plots the naivety and inefficiency values.
-They range from just over 1.02 to 27.34 and can be interpreted as factors by which using OLS reduces the effective sample size. the ``match" variable is found to be an outlier in terms of efficiency using this model too.
-Comparing the naivety and inefficiency values with the previous model, the model with just a random slope for ``match" appears to be more effective as it providuces much larger naivety values.
+We carry the work forward by displaying the naivety and inefficiency of $\ols$ with respect to the random effects model discussed above.
+For the first model, the values of naivety range from 2.63 to 933.47 while for the second model, the range is 3.80 to 915.86.
+These values are larger than naivety values reported in ~\cite{ghos:hast:owen:2021} as the largest value reported by them was 345.28.
+The largest and second-largest ratios are for material indicators corresponding to ‘Modal’ and ‘Tencel’ using the models with random slopes too.
+We also identified the linear combination of $\hat{\bbeta}_{\ols}$ for which OLS is most naive.
+We maximize the ratio $ \mathbf{x}^\tran \wh\cov_{\gls,1}(\hat\bbeta_{\ols})x/\mathbf{x}^\tran \wh\cov_{\ols}(\hat{\bbeta}_{\ols})x$ over $x \ne 0$.
+The resulting maximal ratio is the largest eigenvalue of $\wh\cov_{\ols}(\hat\bbeta_{\ols})^{-1}\wh\cov_{\gls,1}(\hat\bbeta_{\ols})$ and it is about 1008 while the ratio provided for the random intercepts model in ~\cite{ghos:hast:owen:2021} was 361.
+The resulting maximal ratio for $\hat \bbeta_{GLS, 2}$ is about 988.
+We also quantified inefficiency similar to~\cite{ghos:hast:owen:2021}.
+The figure~$\ref{fig:naivety_inefficiency}$ and $\ref{fig:naivety_inefficiency_mc}$ plots the naivety and inefficiency values.
+The efficiency values range from 1.06 to 32.60 for the first model and can be interpreted as factors by which using random slopes for the variable ``match" reduces the effective sample size.
+The efficiency values for the second model range from 1.07 to 32.43, therefore adding the random slope for other variables didn't decrease the effective sample size.
+The ``match" variable is found to be an outlier in terms of efficiency for both of the random slopes models similar to the model with just random intercepts.
+An important thing to note here is that though OLS is much more naive with respect to the models with random slopes compared to the model with just random intercepts, although the difference in efficiency is not that huge.